MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-item-templates.md

     The files for the template are added to a .zip file and copied to the directory you specified in the wizard.
 The default location is *%USERPROFILE%\Documents\Visual Studio \<version\>\My Exported Templates*.

-1. If you did not select the option **Automatically import the template into Visual Studio** in the **Export Template Wizard**, locate the exported template and copy it to the user item template directory.
+1. If you did not select the option **Automatically import the template into Visual Studio** in the **Export Template Wizard**, locate the exported template.
+Then, copy it to the user item template directory.
 The default location is *%USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ItemTemplates*.

 1. Close Visual Studio and then reopen it.